Well, my training anyway! A common thought process from Triathletes and Endurance athletes.

 Lets start with training.

 Its tough, as everyone around you is doing lots of celebrating.
 You have various family activities planned.
-Maybe the mother in law (;-)) is coming to stay... and she will not understand your need t turbo or run or swim really early in the morning.
+Maybe the mother in law (;-)) is coming to stay... and she will not understand your need to turbo or run or swim really early in the morning.
 Your mind is gnawing away you telling you to be good, you have to get up and train... you have a race coming up... or you will put on weight.

 For a start one mince pie will not add 5kgs!